 The general purpose of ACP Journal Club is to select published articles, according to explicit criteria, and abstract those studies and reviews that should receive immediate attention by physicians aiming to stay current with important advances in their field.
 These articles are summarized in "value-added" abstracts and commented on by clinical experts.
+The ACP Journal Club database is a convenient electronic way to stay on top of your journal reading.
 Journals are reviewed according to a priority list.
 All issues of the following "core" journals are reviewed: American Journal of Medicine, Annals of Internal Medicine, Archives of Internal Medicine , BMJ, Circulation, Diabetes Care, JAMA, Journal of General Internal Medicine, Journal of Internal Medicine, Lancet,and New England Journal of Medicine.
 Other journals are reviewed as space permits, as announced in each issue.
-Non-USF Health patrons click here.

 Provides indexing and abstracting for over 1,600 current nursing and allied health journals plus books, legal cases, research instruments, and more.
 Offers complete coverage of English-language nursing journals and publications from the National League for Nursing and the American Nurses' Association, covering nursing, biomedicine, health sciences librarianship, alternative complementary medicine, consumer health, and 17 allied health disciplines.
 In addition, CINAHL offers access to health care books, allied health dissertations, selected conference proceedings, standards of practice, educational software, audiovisuals and book chapters.
 This database also provides full text for 56 journals plus legal cases, clinical innovations, critical paths, drug records, research instruments, clinical trials.
 Non USF Health patrons click here.